hhru/frontik/docs/http-client.md

 * via `labels` parameter you can add custom debug labels to a request.
 These labels will be displayed on debug page and can be configured per application (see [Configuring Frontik application](/docs/config-app.md)).
-* `parse_response` — if set to `True`, Frontik will try to parse the response body (at the moment it supports XML and JSON content types) and pass the result alongside with the original response to the `callback`.
+* `parse_response` — if set to `True`, Frontik will try to parse the response body (currently it supports XML and JSON content types) and pass parsed result alongside with the original response to the `callback`.
 If set to `False`, the original response body string will be passed instead of the parsed response.
-* `parse_on_error` — if set to `False`, Frontik will not parse the response body with status code >= 300 and will pass `None` to the callback instead.
+* `parse_on_error` — if set to `False`, Frontik will not parse the response body with status code >= 300 (`None` will be passed to the callback instead of parsed response body).
 To change this behaviour, set `parse_on_error=True`.

 Callback must have a following signature: